We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 Individuals with GAD experience excessive worrying in multiple areas, most days, to the point that it may interfere with their physical and mental health.
 The chronic worry creates substantial anxiety and physiological sensations like stomach aches, tight muscles, fatigue, rapid heart rate and moodiness to name a few.
 Individuals with GAD normally worry about natural areas of concern, but have difficulty turning it off and often lose time playing out worst-case scenarios.
 Individuals with GAD often experience sleep challenges like falling asleep or waking up frequently, in addition to the physical symptoms from worrying.
 Individuals with GAD may experience difficulty trying new things like travel or recreational/social activities.
 This comes from having difficulty sitting with the unknowns of a future situation.

 Individuals with social anxiety are often consumed with worry about potential negative judgment of others.
-They value social connections, but they will often avoid social interactions to due to distress and fear.
+They value social connections, but they will often avoid social interactions due to distress and fear.
 Many adults with social anxiety report long-term struggle in this area and will often remember being shy and quiet as a child.
-Physical symptoms in addition to feeling anxious can be upset stomach, difficulty concentrating, shaking, voice trembling, and blushing.
-Many people of all ages with social anxiety find it difficult to start conversations with others, express their opinions and thoughts, to be assertive, speak in groups, make eye contact, tell jokes, and take risks when around others.
-Social anxiety can lead to isolation and depression or can lead to over commitment socially in order to please others.
-These people can appear socially comfortable and connected, but express minimal social enjoyment due to a constant need for approval.
+Physical symptoms in addition to feeling anxious can include an upset stomach, difficulty concentrating, shaking, voice trembling, and blushing.
+Many people of all ages with social anxiety find it difficult to start conversations with others, express their opinions and thoughts, be assertive, speak in groups, make eye contact, tell jokes, and take risks when around others.
+Social anxiety can lead to isolation and depression or can lead to overcommitment socially in order to please others.
+These people can appear socially comfortable and connected but express minimal social enjoyment due to a constant need for approval.

 A specific phobia refers to the acute and persistent fear of specific objects or situations that is irrational and unrealistic to any actual danger.
 The phobia causes life-interfering distress and/or impairment.